No Products in the Cart

 The yarns of this wool produced from the Californian Vintage carding machines trap still air, giving it insulating characteristics to regulate your body temperature.
 It helps keep your body heat in when it’s cool outside and helps keep the heat out when the temperatures rise.
 With three firmness to choose from - soft, medium and firm, you pick the perfect pillow for you based on your sleep style - soft for stomach sleepers, medium for back sleepers, firm for side sleepers.

-Our extra clean wool filled comforters with no pesticides or chemicals naturally repel dust mites, mold, mildew, and moisture.
+Our extra clean wool filled pillows with no harmful chemicals naturally repel dust mites, mold, mildew, and moisture.
 Wool is also inherently fire resistant, providing a safe sleep environment without the need for chemical fire retardant additives.
 Add to that wool's anti-microbial and anti-bacterial properties and you have the ideal setting for comfortable, healthy rest.

-None of our wool is ever carbonized or bleached, and sheep dipping is never practiced.
+None of our eco wool is ever carbonized or bleached, and sheep dipping is never practiced.
 We use a medium-fine wool blend, the best loft for bedding--soft, supple, and never itchy.
 The mill produces exceptionally clean wool, scouring it multiple times with hot water and a mild, biodegradable soap.
-When washing the certified-organic wool, a natural wool keratin soap is used.
 The wool is carded multiple times, loosening and releasing any debris, dirt, or vegetable matter without stripping the fibers or completely removing the lanolin.
 Carding also shifts the wool fibers so they all run in the same direction.
-The end result is a beautifully smooth, all-natural wool batting with bounce and natural resilience.
+The end result is a beautifully smooth, natural wool batting with bounce and natural resilience.

-Our vendor uses the finest organic cotton sateen fabric.
+We use the finest organic cotton sateen fabric fort he cover.
 This sateen is naturally lustrous and soft.
-And it's all certified 100% organic.
-No chemicals are involved at any stage of the process – planting, growing, harvesting, and processing are all handled in accordance with organic protocols.
+And it's all certified organic.
+No harmful chemicals are involved at any stage of the process – planting, growing, harvesting, and processing are all handled in accordance with GOTS organic protocols.
 Utilizing farming methods that encourage healthy ecosystems, including eliminating the toxic herbicides, pesticides, and fertilizers common in conventional cotton farming, means a safer environment for farm workers, more productive and sustainable soil, reduced irrigation needs, and a healthier end product for you.

 Wool has a mild natural scent which comes from lanolin, a natural oil that protects the sheep's wool and skin from the elements and the environment.
 Approximately 1% of the lanolin is intentionally left in the wool after the scouring and cleaning process.
 This ensures conditioning effects and increases the longevity and vitality of our wool.
 We find the majority of our customers either don't notice a scent or find the natural scent to be mild, pleasant, and benign.
 This scent should dissipate within a few days.